Precise probing of the inert Higgs-doublet model at the LHC: Computational setup and numerical results

 Here $C_0=\frac{\alpha_s}{3\pi v}$, $\Gamma_h$ is the Higgs boson width, and $\Lambda$ corresponds to $\Lambda_{L/c/3}$ as given in the Feynman rules furnished in \autoref{appendixFR}.
 Final state heavy scalar particles are decayed via {\sc MadSpin}~\cite{Artoisenet:2012st} which retains spin information at the tree level accuracy.
 NLO events thus obtained are then matched to {\sc Pythia8}~\cite{Sjostrand:2001yu, Sjostrand:2014zea} parton shower following the {\sc MC@NLO} formalism~\cite{Frixione:2002ik} to avoid any double counting.
-For the signal, we use in-built NN23LO1 and NN23NLO pdf sets for LO and NLO respectively.
-We use Delphes \cite{deFavereau:2013fsa} to include the detector effects in our simulation, where we use the default card of the CMS.
+For the signal, we use in-built NN23LO1 and NN23NLO PDF sets \cite{Ball:2012cx} for LO and NLO respectively.
+We use {\sc Delphes3}~\cite{deFavereau:2013fsa} to include the detector effects in our simulation, where we use the default card of the CMS.
 Jets are formed by clustering the particle-flow tower objects and particle-flow tracks.
 We employ $\mbox{anti-k}_T$ \cite{Cacciari:2008gp} clustering algorithm to form jets, where we have set radius parameter R=0.5.
-Using Fastjet \cite{Cacciari:2011ma} package, we reconstruct fatjets, utilizing Delphes tower objects as input for clustering.
+Using {\sc Fastjet 3.2.2}~\cite{Cacciari:2011ma} package, we reconstruct fatjets, utilizing Delphes tower objects as input for clustering.
 Cambridge-Achen (CA) \cite{Dokshitzer:1997in} algorithm is hired for fatjets clustering where radius parameter is set to R=0.8.
-Fatjets are characterized by the radius parameter, $R \sim P_T/2m_V $ $(V\equiv \{W,Z\})$.
+Fatjets are characterized by the radius parameter, $R \sim 2m_V/P_T $ $(V\equiv \{W^\pm,Z\})$, where $P_T$ being the transverse momentum and $m_V$ is the mass of the weak boson.
 We apply minimum $P_T=180$ GeV for each fatjet formation.
-MVA analysis is done in the TMVA framework \cite{Hocker:2007ht}.
-We implement the BDT (adaptive Boosted Decision Tree) algorithm in our MVA analysis. \autoref{fig:Feyn1} displays representative LO Feynman diagrams of the associated production of the heavy scalar and pair production of the heavy scalars, which we ultimately decay hadronically.
+MVA analysis is done in the {\sc TMVA} framework \cite{Hocker:2007ht}.
+We implement the Boosted Decision Tree (BDT) algorithm in our MVA analysis.
+A decision tree splits the high-level input data recursively depending on a set of input features.
+The method that combines many trees (weak learners) into a strong classifier is called boosting. \autoref{fig:Feyn1} displays representative LO Feynman diagrams of the associated production of the heavy scalar and pair production of the heavy scalars, which we ultimately decay hadronically.